anoopsarkar/neuralmt-class/project.md

 ## Project Ideas

+### Scaling to larger vocabulary size

+* More scalable softmax computation.

+### Different RNNs for NMT

+* Stack RNN (equivalently LSTM) for NMT.
+Stack RNNs have been used for transition based dependency parsing.
+See Goldberg tutorial explanation of stack RNN.
+* Use a multilingual corpus.
+Fix alignments using HMM aligner.
+Use alignments to train RNN.
+Extract paraphrases using multilingual RNN. (see papers by Callison-Burch and collaborators for extracting paraphases)

+### Ensemble Models for NMT

+* Explore different ways to create ensemble models for NMT

+### Multilingual NMT

-### Multilingual embeddings for low-resource languages
+* Use word embeddings for low-resource languages.
 Improve performance on a language pair such as Haitian Kreyol to English where there is insufficient data for training a neural MT model.

 ### Complex reorderings in neural MT

-Go beyond the attention model to capture more complex reorderings and experiment on language pairs such as Chinese-English.
+* Go beyond the attention model to capture more complex reorderings and experiment on language pairs such as Chinese-English.
+* Better attention models for complex reordering.

 ### Global sequence to sequence learning